GuillaumeDua/CppShelf/libs/ag/README.md

 struct A { int i; float f; };
 struct B {};

-auto & operator<<(std::ostream & os, B) {
+// Note: must be in the same namespace as B (global here) so ADL finds it auto & operator<<(std::ostream & os, B) {
     return os << "user-defined operator<<(std::ostream&, const B &)";
 }

 struct C {
     A a;
     B b;